Protect… Restore… Empower

 Activities for this stage include:

 - create a team of volunteers who are passionate about helping to turn this dream into reality.
 We already have 12 wonderful volunteers on board but need many more.
-We need people who can commit to the program regularly and reliably.
-Volunteers are need to help with fundraising, help with horse rescue and rehabilitation activities and to become Program Mentors for the children.
+Click here to find out more about current volunteer opportunities.

-- find a location/locations where we can keep the initial herd and from where we can run the program until we have a property of our own.
+- find a location where we can keep the initial herd and from where we can run the program until we have a property of our own.
+We are currently working with the Sunshine Coast Council and Eumundi & District Pony Club to put all the required agreements in place which will allow us to share the Pony Club grounds as our interim home – we hope to be in by the end of March!

 - spread the word far and wide that we are looking for an exceptionally generous donor/benefactor to donate a property to the charity – either one that is suitable for our needs, or one that isn’t suitable but can be sold to raise funds to buy the perfect place.